 - 4 large shallots

-- 2 tbsp coconut palm sugar or brown sugar
+- 2 tablespoon coconut palm sugar, or brown sugar or Monkfruit sweetener

 - 2 cloves garlic